-- Engine oil temperature sensor

-- Engine oil pressure sensor
+- Engine oil temperature sensor - Engine oil pressure sensor

-- · Engine coolant temperature sensor

 Gauges and Indicators

 Your engine may not have the same gauges or all of the gauges that are described.
 For more information about the gauge package, see the OEM information.

 Gauges provide indications of engine performance.
 Ensure that the gauges are in good working order.
 Determine the normal operating range by observing the gauges over a period of time.